Battle of the Bagradas River (240 BC): Hanno's campaign

 Hanno, as the commander of Carthage's African army, took the field.
 Most of the Africans in his force remained loyal; they were accustomed to acting against their fellow Africans.
 His non-African contingent had remained quartered in Carthage when the army of Sicily was expelled, and also remained loyal.
 The few troops still in Sicily were paid up to date and redeployed with Hanno, and money was raised to hire fresh troops.
 An unknown number of Carthaginian citizens were incorporated into his army.
 By the time this force was assembled, the rebels had already blockaded Utica and Hippo (modern Bizerte).

-In early 240 BC Hanno set off with the army to relieve Utica; he took with him 100 elephants and a siege train.
+In early 240 BC Hanno set off with the army to relieve Utica; he took with him 100 war elephants and a siege train.
 The Carthaginians stormed the rebels' camp in the Battle of Utica and their elephants routed the besiegers.
 Their army took over the camp and Hanno entered the city in triumph.
 However, the battle-hardened veterans of the Sicilian army regathered in the nearby hills and, not being pursued, returned towards Utica.
 The Carthaginians, accustomed to fighting the militias of the Numidian cities, were still celebrating their victory when the rebels counter-attacked.
 The Carthaginians fled, with great loss of life, losing their baggage and siege trains.
 For the rest of the year Hanno skirmished with the rebel force, repeatedly missing opportunities to bring it to battle or to place it at a disadvantage; the military historian Nigel Bagnall writes of Hanno's "incompetence as a field commander".
 The rebels reinforced their siege of Utica to 15,000 men, where Spendius took command and continued to restrict landward access to Carthage from their stronghold at Tunis.
 They also established a force of 10,000 men in a fortified camp at the only bridge over the lower Bagradas River (the modern Medjerda River).